200 runners. 31 miles. 27 years.

 The course starts at Carmen Reservoir.
 It begins by going up river past the roaring Koosah and Sahalie Falls.
 Past the falls it crosses Highway 126 and goes around Clear Lake.
 After a short out and back, the course continues in a down-river direction for 25 miles to the finish across from the McKenzie River Ranger Station.

 Registration opens each year on April 1.
 On that date, a link to our online registration page and a printable entry form will be available.
 If entries exceed our permitted number of runners after registration has been open for one week, entries will be determined by a lottery among entries received during that week.
 We do have a buddy system for the lottery for those who want to tie their entries together.
-Click here or on the enter link to register.
+Click here or on the 2014 Registration link to register.

 This event is operated under a special use permit with the Willamette National Forest.
 This event is an equal opportunity provider.